RuschGaming/AntiCampingSafezones/README.md

 Anti Camping Safezones By GR8
 =============

 Made to prevent campers shooting people going in and out of safezones.
-There is a timer to protect your from any harm and give you enough time to get to safety.
+There is a timer to protect you from any harm and give you enough time to get to safety.
 People cannot follow others outside a safezone becuase they will not be able to shoot.
 This is highly configurable and still a WIP.

 Installation (per-machine)
 --------------------------